infovore/ResponsiveAnalogRead/README.md

 # ResponsiveAnalogRead

-> WORK IN PROGRESS.
-Examples and code samples need updating, but I'm using this on a Pico already.

 ![ResponsiveAnalogRead](https://user-images.githubusercontent.com/345320/50956817-c4631a80-1510-11e9-806a-27583707ca91.jpg)

 ResponsiveAnalogRead is an C++ library for eliminating noise in analogRead inputs without decreasing responsiveness.
 It sets out to achieve the following: